 With the exception of Messrs.
-Mathews and Kaplan, our Board determined that all of the directors are independent in accordance with standards under the Nasdaq Listing Rules.
+Mathews and Kaplan, our Board determined that all of our present directors are independent in accordance with standards under the Nasdaq Listing Rules.

 Our Board determined that as a result of being employed as an executive officer, Mr. Mathews is not independent under the Nasdaq Listing Rules.
-Additionally, our Board considered the AEK Consulting Agreement in determining that Mr. Kaplan was not independent.
-See "Related Person Transactions" below.
+Additionally, our Board considered the AEK Consulting Agreement, which was terminated in June 2015, in determining that Mr. Kaplan was not independent.
+See "Related Person Transactions."

-Our Board has also determined that Sanford Rich, C. James Jensen and David Pasi are independent under the Nasdaq Listing Rules independence standards for Audit Committee members.
-Also, our Board has also determined that C. James Jensen, John Scheibelhoffer and Paul Schneier are independent under the Nasdaq Listing Rules independence standards for Compensation Committee members.
+Our Board has also determined that Sanford Rich, C. James Jensen and Rick Solomon are independent under the Nasdaq Listing Rules independence standards for Audit Committee members.
+Also, our Board has also determined that C. James Jensen and John Scheibelhoffer are independent under the Nasdaq Listing Rules independence standards for Compensation Committee members.